Eggless Pumpkin Pie In Ramekins (Gluten Free)

 Eggless Pumpkin Pie

-This easy crustless Eggless Pumpkin Pie without evaporated milk is baked in two ramekins so you can have your pie without leftovers.
+This easy crustless Eggless Pumpkin Pie without evaporated milk is a creamy pumpkin custard baked in two ramekins so you can eat your Thanksgiving pie without leftovers.
+Bonus points for being a gluten free pumpkin pie for two.

 Ingredients